twof/graphql-spec/rfcs/QueryLevelNullability.md

 you want to ensure that the statement does not return `null` you can instead write `Int("5")!`.
 If you do that, an exception will be thrown if the statement would evaluate to `null`.

 In GraphQL, the `!` operator will act similarly.
-In the case that `name` does not exist, the query will return an error to the client rather than any data.

 ### `!`